ozroc/pushjet-py/readme.rst

 .. |logo| image:: http://i.imgur.com/DayiPBl.png
     :align: middle

-Welcome to ``pushjet``, Python's `Pushjet <https://pushjet.io/>`__ (`see on GitHub <https://github.com/Pushjet/Pushjet-Server-Api>`__) API.
+Welcome to ``pushjet``, Python's `Pushjet <https://pushjet.io/>`__ (`see the server on GitHub <https://github.com/Pushjet/Pushjet-Server-Api>`__) API.
 Pushjet lets you push notifications directly to your phone (among other things)!
 This module lets you do that pushing from Python!
 It's pretty sweet - it lets you do all sorts of cool things, like integrating notifications into your web app or notifying you when something goes on sale.

 And yep, the module's just named ``pushjet``.
 Spiffy name, and surely not at all confusing.
 Probably.
 Hopefully.
 Maybe.